-The Ray Aiming Wizard is still an experimental feature in OpticStudio 22.1 and needs to be turned on through the option in Help > Feature Experiments, as shown in Figure 5.
+The Ray Aiming Wizard starts as an experimental feature in OpticStudio 22.1 and is now a formal feature, In OpticStudio 22.1, it needs to be turned on through the option in Help > Feature Experiments, as shown in Figure 5.
 After the experimental feature flag is turned on, the Ray Aiming Wizard can be accessed from the System Explorer as shown in Figure 6.

-Figure 5: Turning on Ray Aiming Wizard in Feature Experiments.
+Figure 5: Turning on Ray Aiming Wizard in Feature Experiments in OpticStudio 22.1.

 Figure 6: Ray Aiming Wizard in System Explorer